-With this manual you received two large sheets that contain the wiring and schematic diagrams for the Asteroids DeluxeTM/Cabaret game.
+With this manual you received two large sheets that contain the wiring and schematic diagrams for the Asteroids DeluxeTM game.
 Sheet 1, Side A, includes information that shows the arrangement of these diagrams.
 These diagrams include information that explains the functions of the circuits and defines inputs and outputs.

-Atari's Asteroids DeluxeTM is a microprocessor-controlled game.
-The microprocessor is mounted on the game PCB.
+Atari's Asteroids Deluxe is a microprocessorcontrolled game.
+The microprocessor is contained on the game PCB.
 The game PCB receives switch inputs from the control panel and coin door.
 These inputs are processed by the game PCB and output to the monitor, Regulator/Audio I PCB, and control panel.

 The monitor is an X-Y monitor.
 Therefore, the monitor receives signals for the X, Y and Z axes.
 Since the location of the beam in the monitor is totally controlled by the X- and Y-axis outputs of the game PCB, the game PCB does not contain a standard sync circuit.
-The X- and Y-axis inputs to the monitor step in increments of 1024 steps for the X (horizontal) axis, and 768 steps for the Y (vertical) axis.
+The X- and Y-axis inputs to the monitor step in increments of 1024 steps for the X (horizontal) axis, and 768 steps for the Y (vertical)

+axis.
 The Z axis merely controls the intensity of the beam.

-The Regulator/Audio I PCB performs two functions: 1) it regulates the + 10.3 VDC from the power supply to +5 VDC, and 2) it amplifies the audio output from the game PCB.
+The Regulator/Audio I PCB performs two functions: 1) it regulates the +10.3 VDC from the power supply to +5 VDC, and 2) it amplifies the audio output from the game PCB.
 The +5 VDC from the Regulator/Audio I PCB provides most logic power to the game PCB.
-The audio output from the Regulator/Audio I PCB directly drives the game speaker and is controlled by the volume control, mounted on the bracket inside the coin door.
+The audio output from the Regulator/Audio I PCB directly drives the game speaker and is controlled by the volume control, mounted inside the coin door.

-The power supply is the source of all voltages in the game.
-These voltages are protected by four fuses (F3 thru F6) in the fuse block on the power supply chassis.
-The primary winding of the power supply transformer is protected by the cartridgetype fuse F1 in the power supply chassis.
+The Power Supply is the source of all voltages in the game.
+These voltages are protected by four fuses in the fuse block on the power supply chassis.
+The primary winding of the power supply transformer is protected by the cartridge-type fuse in the power supply chassis.